oleshonchar/beauty-salon/README.md

 #### This is a landing page for beauty salon S&Mitler
 #### By Oles Honchar
 ## Description
 This is a webpage about S&Mitler beauty salon.
-Landing includes: presentation of salon, list or services, pictures, feedback form, contain review clients, an address with an interactive map and contact information.
+Landing includes: presentation of salon, list of services, pictures, feedback form, contain review clients, an address with an interactive map and contact information.

 ## Technologies used
 * HTML5